 The three revenue drivers we will forecast across the three case assumptions are shown below:

-The "OFFSET" function will pick the case selected based on the toggle.
-For example, this above picture is reflecting the "Upside Case" of TeaCo.
+The “OFFSET” function will pick the case selected based on the toggle.
+For example, the picture above is reflecting the “Upside Case” of TeaCo.

-As you can see the "Δ in Annual Orders Per Store" and "Δ in Average Order Price" were pulled from the assumptions table, and will impact the unit driver it is connected to.
-For example, the $0.50 increase in average order price and the 25 new stores opened to bring the number of stores in 2021 to 75.
+The “Δ in Annual Orders Per Store” and “Δ in Average Order Price” were pulled from the assumptions table, and will impact the unit driver it is connected to.
+For example, the $0.50 increase in average order price and the 25 new stores opened brings the number of stores in 2021 to 75.

-Then, we will multiply the "Average Revenue Per Store" by the "TeaCo Store Count", which is being driven by our assumption on the number of new stores opened each year.
+Then, we will multiply the “Average Revenue Per Store” by the “TeaCo Store Count”, which is driven by our assumption of the number of new stores opened each year.
 Doing so will give the total revenue of TeaCo for each year.

-To finish up the forecast, we created three case functionalities for the Gross Margin %, SG&A % of Revenue, and R&D % of Revenue, and integrated them into our forecast.
+To finish our forecast, we created three case functionalities for the Gross Margin %, SG&A % of Revenue, and R&D % of Revenue, and integrated them into our forecast.

-For most LBO Model Tests, this is perfectly fine to do and usually you will actually not have enough details to do a full expense build.
-At the most, you might do some type of simple forecast based on employee count and then back into the annual salaries if the figures are provided, or do what we just did above for individual segments.
+Given the time constraint, at most you might need to create some type of simple forecast based on employee count, and then back into the annual salaries if the figures are provided, or do what we just did above for individual segments.

-The completed forecast of TeaCo is shown below.
-As you can see, TeaCo is currently in the growth stage of its maturity cycle and therefore it might be best for JoeCo to complete the add-on as early as possible before the purchase price would exceed $500mm.
+Based on the completed forecast of TeaCo, we can establish the company is currently in the growth stage of its maturity cycle, and therefore it might be best for JoeCo to complete the add-on as early as possible before the purchase price would exceed $500mm.

 Lastly, we tracked our add-on acquisition and the implied purchase price in the schedule below: